 - 57 three car trains which carry up to 232 seated passengers each.

-- First train arrived in August 2013 and they will all be here by mid 2015.
+- First train arrived in August 2013 and they all will be here by mid 2015.

-The new electric trains will meet the latest international standards for bodyshell design to ensure the safety of passengers and crew is paramount.
+The new electric trains meet the latest international standards for bodyshell design to ensure the safety of passengers and crew is paramount.

 - The maximum operating speed is 110km/hr, however, the average operating speed will be less than this.

 - To provide improvements to efficiency each train has regenerative braking, allowing energy to be produced by the train and fed back into the 25kv supply - a recovery of up to 20% of the energy used.

 - Noise reduction: the 25kV power supply means that the trains are very quiet both externally and internally – a very important consideration for people living and working near the rail network.

 - Sliding plug-type doors provide a good weather and sound proof seal.

 - There's no air pollution because the trains are electric and there are no exhaust fumes.